|

 George

-his company, speaking engagements, and presentation topics.
-He will be appearing
+about his company, speaking engagements, and presentation topics.
+He will

 Visit George's website at http://ahaseminars.com/atl for information about